RedBeard0531/mongo_module_ninja/README.md

 linking much faster. `ccache` already supports it out of the box so they can be used together.

-## Windows support
-Pull requests are welcome.
-It shouldn't be too hard.
-I think most changes will need to be in the `NinjaFile.write_rules` method.

 <!-- vim: set tw=80 : -->